liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/01-enabling-staging.markdown

 ### Planning Ahead for Staging

-Staging is a complex subsystem of Liferay Portal that is designed to be flexible and scalable.
+Staging is a complex subsystem of Liferay that is designed to be flexible and scalable.
 Before advanced users and administators begin using it for their site, it's important to plan ahead and remember a few tips for a seamless process.
 There are several factors to evaluate.

 The most obvious factor is the content itself, including its amount, type, and structure.
 Depending on the content you'd like to use in your site, you can turn on staging for only the necessary content types, and leave others turned off to avoid unnecessary work.
-Publication can also be configured to publish only certail types of content.
+Publication can also be configured to publish only certain types of content.

 The next factor to consider is the hardware environment.
-You should plan your enviornment according to the content types you're using.
-If you site operates on large images and video files, you should contemplate whether to use a shared network drive.
-For example, storing many large images in the Document Library usually requires for a faster network or local storage.
+You should plan your environment according to the content types you're using.
+If your site operates on large images and video files, you should contemplate whether to use a shared network drive.
+For example, storing many large images in the Document Library usually requires a faster network or local storage.
 If you're dealing with web content, however, these are usually smaller and take up very little disk space.

-Lastly, the third major factor is possible customizations and custom logic for your staging environment.
-Your organization's business logic is most likely implemented in a portlet, and if you want to support staging for that portlet, you'll need to write some code to accomplish this.
+The third major factor is possible customizations and custom logic for your staging environment.
+Your organization's business logic is most likely implemented in an app, and if you want to support staging for that app, you'll need to write some code to accomplish this.
 You can also consider changing default UI settings by writing new JSP code, if you want your staging environment's look and feel to change.

 Once you've finished planning for your site, it is advised to turn on staging at the very beginning of the site creation process.
 This allows the site creator to avoid waiting for huge publications that can take long periods to execute.
-Taking smaller steps throughout the publication process forms an iterative creative process as the site is built from the groud up, where content creators can publish their changes immediately with no long wait times.
+Taking smaller steps throughout the publication process forms an iterative creative process as the site is built from the ground up, where content creators can publish their changes immediately with no long wait times.

 A few prerequisites to follow for staging are listed below: